 My naked body is mine and it’s not here knock you up, nor to sell something to you.

 The question of the female body and the abuse of its representation is not new.
 However, I did enjoy the fact the Missme used the vector of Street Art to address this question and expose it to people in the streets, with no other explanation than an image, leaving it to interpretation.

-These Vandales, resonated strongly with me because at the time I discovered MissMe’s, I was suffering from sexual harassment at work.
+These Vandals, resonated strongly with me because at the time I discovered MissMe’s, I was suffering from sexual harassment at work.

-This Vandale, who questioned me about what my body projected despite itself, despite me, opened up opportunities to become stronger.
+This Vandal questioned me about what my body projected despite itself, despite myself.
+It opened me up opportunities to become stronger.

 This is why I worked so hard to acquire one of MissMe artwork.
 This gave me the courage I was missing sometimes in my daily life.
 I saved for several months and finally could buy one of those Vandales.

 It has been on the wall of my living room, in good place, for the last 5 years.
 She’s watching… she does leave anybody untouched.
 Some see immediately a feminist message in her, some others don’t.
 Kids do see those Mickey Mouse ears first, Adults don’t always share how they feel about it, but at least, it gives them matter to think!